bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 1. Find closest function scope.
 That is, go to closest scope and repeatedly look for parent scope till the scope type is "function".
 2. In that scope, add a entry for the variable name.

 That is also what I expected to see in the spec.
-When it talk about declaring a variable, specially using `var`
+When it talks about declaring a variable, specially using `var` - it must do some kind of repeated lookup, right?
+Turns out, it doesn't.
+It looked like

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzQzODY3NDUsNjU4MzQwOTQ2LDE2MD
+eyJoaXN0b3J5IjpbMTk5Nzc4Nzc3Myw2NTgzNDA5NDYsMTYwMT
-EwODM4OTQsLTExOTkzMjA4NDcsLTE1OTYxMjc2MCwxNzkzODUx
+A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
-NDM0LC02NjI2MzE3ODMsLTY2MjYzMTc4Myw1ODk1MzYxNjksLT
+MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
-YzMzQ5NDYyMywyNzY1MjQ2ODksLTE5NjE1NTExNzgsMTQ5Mjk2
+MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0
-NDE4MCwtMjg0MDMxNjgsLTEwOTQxMzg5NzQsLTEwNDU3Njk5ND
+MTgwLC0yODQwMzE2OCwtMTA5NDEzODk3NCwtMTA0NTc2OTk0Mi
-IsOTYyNTAxMTU4LDExMzk0MDg0OTAsNDc4NTEzODQyLDEzNjYz
+w5NjI1MDExNTgsMTEzOTQwODQ5MCw0Nzg1MTM4NDIsMTM2NjM4
-ODA5MTBdfQ==
+MDkxMF19
 -->